Nencki School of Ideas in Neuroscience 2022

 - Wiktor Młynarski (IST Austria)

-The school will take place July 3-8 2022 in Warsaw, in the beautiful surroundings of Jazdów estate, in Finnish wooden houses run by NGOs that host workshops, seminars, and conferences (http://otwartapracownia.pl/).
-The deadline for application is May 7th.
-Please find the application form HERE.
-The fee is EUR 450 (but we offer fee waivers!).
+The school rook place July 3-8 2022 in Warsaw, in the beautiful surroundings of the Jazdów estate, in Finnish wooden houses run by NGOs that host workshops, seminars, and conferences (http://otwartapracownia.pl/).